-3.5.2.1 All new public buildings which are publicly or privately owned and/or operated community facilities:

-- a) shall comply with Section B.3.3 Urban Design Policies and B.3.4 Cultural Heritage Policies; - b) shall be easily accessible by walking, cycling, and public transit where provided; - c) shall be located and designed to be barrier free and to comply with all accessibility legislation, standards, and guidelines; - d) where proposed adjacent to residential uses, shall be designed and operated to limit noise, traffic, and privacy impacts on neighbouring residents; and, - e) should meet all of the following design criteria where possible: - i) main entrances shall front onto a public road; - ii) parking shall be provided to the side or rear of the main building and be screened and landscaped; - iii) pedestrian walkways shall link parking facilities and public sidewalks to entrances; - iv) cycling infrastructure such as bicycle parking and paths shall be provided; - v) the design of landscaping and lighting shall be of high quality and appropriate to the site; and, - vi) lighting should highlight the design of buildings. - 3.5.2.2 New public buildings and publicly or privately owned or operated community facilities developed on lands designated Neighbourhoods shall comply with Sections B.3.3 Urban Design Policies and E.3.0 Neighbourhoods Designation. - 3.5.2.3 Large public buildings that serve the City or larger region or campuses containing clustered community facilities/services shall be encouraged to locate in the following highly visible and central locations: - a) within the Downtown Urban Growth Centre, Sub-regional Service Nodes, and Community Nodes, designated on Schedule E Urban Structure, as the preferred location; or, - b) in Primary or Secondary Corridors designated on Schedule E Urban Structure. - 3.5.2.4 New or renovated community facilities can create a focus for neighbourhood rejuvenation, and are encouraged to locate in transition areas identified in secondary plans or by other City initiatives. - 3.5.2.5 Where new community facilities are clustered or co-located in campus-like settings, the following criteria shall apply: - a) The campus or shared facility shall be integrated into adjacent areas and neighbourhoods through building placement such as peripheral buildings
+- 3.5.2.1 All new public buildings which are publicly or privately owned and/or operated community facilities: - a) shall comply with Section B.3.3 Urban Design Policies and B.3.4 Cultural Heritage Policies; - b) shall be easily accessible by walking, cycling, and public transit where provided; - c) shall be located and designed to be barrier free and to comply with all accessibility legislation, standards, and guidelines; - d) where proposed adjacent to residential uses, shall be designed and operated to limit noise, traffic, and privacy impacts on neighbouring residents; and, - e) should meet all of the following design criteria where possible: - i) main entrances shall front onto a public road; - ii) parking shall be provided to the side or rear of the main building and be screened and landscaped; - iii) pedestrian walkways shall link parking facilities and public sidewalks to entrances; - iv) cycling infrastructure such as bicycle parking and paths shall be provided; - v) the design of landscaping and lighting shall be of high quality and appropriate to the site; and, - vi) lighting should highlight the design of buildings. - 3.5.2.2 The City will consider opportunities for optimizing the use of existing community facilities and their adaptive re-use wherever feasible.
+(OPA 167) - 3.5.2.3 New public buildings and publicly or privately owned or operated community facilities developed on lands designated Neighbourhoods shall comply with Sections B.3.3 Urban Design Policies and E.3.0 Neighbourhoods Designation. - 3.5.2.4 Large public buildings that serve the City or larger region or campuses containing clustered community facilities/services shall be encouraged to locate in the following highly visible and central locations: - a) within the Downtown Urban Growth Centre, Sub-regional Service Nodes, and Community Nodes, designated on Schedule E - Urban Structure, as the preferred location; or,

-- which address the public streets, built form, massing, design, landscaping, and attention to the intensity of uses. - b) The design of individual buildings shall relate to one another. - c) Care and attention shall be given to the pedestrian environment, with pedestrian linkages between buildings and pedestrian circulation plans. - d) Transit stops or stations shall be integrated into or adjacent to the site. - e) Cycling facilities, including cycling routes and bicycle parking, shall be integrated into the site. - f) Wayfinding signage and pedestrian scale lighting sufficient for public safety shall be provided. - g) Underground parking or above-ground parking structures shall be encouraged. - h) Entryways and gateways shall be identified and marked with entryway features. - i) Care and attention shall be given to traffic flow onto and within the site. - 3.5.2.6 New public buildings and community facilities shall be encouraged to include publicly accessible space such as meeting rooms and multi-purpose rooms for the use of community groups, where feasible.
+- b) in Primary or Secondary Corridors designated on Schedule E Urban Structure. - 3.5.2.5 New or renovated community facilities can create a focus for neighbourhood rejuvenation, and are encouraged to locate in transition areas identified in secondary plans or by other City initiatives. - 3.5.2.6 Where new community facilities are clustered or co-located in campus-like settings, the following criteria shall apply: - a) The campus or shared facility shall be integrated into adjacent areas and neighbourhoods through building placement such as peripheral buildings which address the public streets, built form, massing, design, landscaping, and attention to the intensity of uses. - b) The design of individual buildings shall relate to one another. - c) Care and attention shall be given to the pedestrian environment, with pedestrian linkages between buildings and pedestrian circulation plans to encourage social interaction and community connectivity.
+(OPA 167) - d) Transit stops or stations shall be integrated into or adjacent to the site. - e) Cycling facilities, including cycling routes and bicycle parking, shall be integrated into the site. - f) Wayfinding signage and pedestrian scale lighting sufficient for public safety shall be provided. - g) Underground parking or above-ground parking structures shall be encouraged. - h) Entryways and gateways shall be identified and marked with entryway features. - i) Care and attention shall be given to traffic flow onto and within the site. - 3.5.2.7 New public buildings and community facilities shall be encouraged to include publicly accessible space such as meeting rooms and multi-purpose rooms for the use of community groups, where feasible.